The history of wine, women and song

-But even before it is transformed into that delicate, fermented beverage, this fruit was linked symbolically with love, fertility and virility.
-For starters, the ancient Romans, acknowledged as the first civilization to cultivate grape vines, made both grapes and wine emblems of Bacchus, god of ecstasy, (not to mention fertility).
-And even pre-dating the Romans, in ancient Greece it was a tradition to give clusters to newlyweds.
-It was a belief that the seeds would bless the couple with many children.
+The ancient Romans, acknowledged as the first civilization to cultivate grape vines, declared both wine and fresh grapes emblems of Bacchus, God of Ecstasy.
+(He was also the God of Fertility.)
+And pre-dating the Romans, the ancient Greeks made it a tradition to give clusters of freshly picked grapes to newlyweds.
+This custom was somewhat of a fertility right.
+You see, it was believe that the grape seeds would bless the happy couple with many children.

-One of the most powerful images of seduction is that of hand-feeding grapes to your reclining lover.
+One of the most powerful images of seduction is that of hand feeding the aphrodisiac of grapes to your reclining lover.
 In summer, freezing the grapes can prove a sinful way to beat the season’s heat.

 FREE APHRODISIAC NEWSLETTER